Traditional Joinery Part 1

 Material fee: $60

-Skill level: Seasoned beginner and up, beginners blacksmith skills strongly suggested.
+Skill level: Seasoned beginner and up, strong beginner blacksmith skills strongly suggested.

 This course is geared to someone seeking to discover the process of and the tooling behind traditional joinery.
 There will not be a specific item to focus on but instead our focus will be on the process and tooling of the typical joinery methods.
 Time will be at hand for students to create an item once some proficiency has been developed.
 Time will be spent on discussing all aspects of tooling and their technical roll; but more time will be spent at the forge producing chisels, punches, drifts, spring tennon swages, monkey tools, collaring swages and rivet headers.
 By creating this small selection of typical tools you will gain knowledge that will empower you to produce any tools for joinery in the future.
 A student with good general proficiency of all the basic forging fundamentals will be well suited for this course.